-In practical settings and simulations m << n, thus providing a marked computational time improvement over traditional clustering algorithms based on all read counts.
+In practical settings and simulations $m \ll n$, thus providing a marked computational time improvement over traditional clustering algorithms based on all read counts.

 In order to estimate the distribution of the legitimate reads for each gene g, we assume that the sonication and selection process (Bennet, 2004) randomly fragments the mRNA.
-Given this random fragmentation process, let x_i^g be the read counts for the n legitimate bases with observed reads for a given gene g.
-Since x_i^g are restricted to be positive only, the legitimate base counts for a given gene are modeled using a zero-truncated $Poisson(\gamma_g^a)$ (ZTP) distribution via the VGAM package (Yee, 2010) in R (R Core Development Team, 2011).
+Given this random fragmentation process, let be the distribution of read counts for the n legitimate bases with observed reads for a given gene g, where λ_g and L_g are the overall transcription rate and length for gene g, respectively.
+Since x_i^g are restricted to be positive only, the legitimate base counts for a given gene are modeled using a zero-truncated $Poisson(\gamma_g^)$ (ZTP) distribution (Yee, 1996) via the VGAM package (Yee, 2010) in R (R Core Development Team, 2011).